 All in all, we’ll live in a much safer Ghana, since stealing and armed robbery are expected to decrease.
 If no one is physically holding money, then pickpocketing will diminish.

 Where can you get your Universal QR codes?
-All merchants and service providers can get their QR codes from the various banks, telecom networks, and fintech.
+All merchants and service providers can get their QR codes from various banks, telecom networks, and fintech.
 Once you have a QR code bank app on your phone, you can generate your Universal QR Codes anytime anywhere.

 If all and sundry take steps to acquire their QR codes, then we can make Ghana a cashless society in the not too distant future.